niklaskorz/puredit/README.md

 ### npm test

 Launches the test runner in the interactive watch mode.
-See the section about running tests for more information.

 ### npm run build

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of Puredit to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like [@snowpack/plugin-webpack](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-webpack) or [snowpack-plugin-rollup-bundle](https://github.com/ParamagicDev/snowpack-plugin-rollup-bundle) to your `snowpack.config.mjs` config file.

-### Q: What about Eject?

-No eject needed!
-Snowpack guarantees zero lock-in, and CSA strives for the same.